-(3) The amounts reflect cash payments for 2014, 2013 and 2012 pursuant to the internal measure portion of the Company's annual short-term incentive plan, which provided for the payment of incentive compensation upon the Company's achievement of pre-established adjusted EBITDA goals.
+(3) The amounts reflect cash payments for 2015, 2014 and 2013 pursuant to the internal measure portion of the Company's annual short-term incentive plan, which provided for the payment of incentive compensation upon the Company's achievement of pre-established adjusted EBITDA goals.
+Based on the Company's adjusted EBITDA performance for 2015, the executives received the target payout plus 86.4% of the difference between target and stretch payout for the annual short-term incentive bonus.
 Based on the Company's adjusted EBITDA performance for 2014, the executives received the threshold payout plus 96% of the difference between threshold and target payout for the annual short-term incentive bonus.
 Based on the Company's adjusted EBITDA performance for 2013, the executives received the threshold payout plus 27% of the difference between the threshold payout and target payout.
-Based on the Company's adjusted EBITDA performance for 2012, the executives received the target payout plus 55% of the difference between target and the maximum payout for the internal measure.
-For more information on the Company's annual short-term incentive plan, see the discussion on pages 34 through 36 of this Proxy Statement.
+For more information on the Company's annual short-term incentive plan, see the discussion beginning on page 38 of this Proxy Statement.